JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 }
 ```

-If you encountered any of these issues, need to keep `isStatic=false`, or if changing this property didn't help resolve
+If you encountered any of these issues, you need to keep `isStatic=false`, or if changing this property didn't help resolve
 build failures, let us know in our Slack channel.
 Get an [invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)
 and join [#kmp-swift-package-manager](https://kotlinlang.slack.com/archives/C09TW68099C).